Optimal Strategies for Guarding a Compact and Convex Target Set: A Differential Game Approach: The Game of Kind

-In this section, we seek to find the solution for the game of kind, that is, in which conditions the evader (resp., pursuer) is guaranteed to reach the target before getting captured by the pursuer (resp., capture the evader before she reaches the target).
-In \cite{isaacs1999differential}, Isaacs suggests a geometric way to find the answer to this problem, namely the Apollonius circle.
-Before utilizing this method, however, we first ensure that this geometric approach can be justified in our problem setup. \begin{proposition} For pursuer and evader with kinematics defined in \eqref{eq:motion1} and \eqref{eq:motion2}, respectively, and payoff functional given by either \eqref{eq:payofffun1} or \eqref{eq:payofffun2}, their optimal control strategies are constant over time and optimal trajectories are straight lines. \end{proposition} \begin{proof} Our analysis will be based on the capture game (the analysis for the escape game can be done mutatis mutandis).
+In this section, we address the game of kind, that is, we determine the conditions under which the pursuer or the evader can win the TPTDG.
+To this end, the barrier surface that divides the state space of the game $\bR^4$ into two sets, $\cR_c$ (capture set) and $\cR_a$ (attack set), is identified such that the pursuer is guaranteed to win the game in $\cR_c$ (i.e., there exists an optimal strategy to successfully capture the evader), whereas the evader is guaranteed to win the game in $\cR_a$ (i.e., there exists an optimal strategy to successfully attack the target set).
+In \cite{isaacs1965differential}, Isaacs suggests a geometric method for the slower evader case, namely the Apollonius circle, which can be used to divide the game region $\bR^2$ into the dominant regions of the pursuer and the evader, respectively, given the current positions of the two players.
+This geometric solution approach is justified via Hamiltonian analysis as below. \begin{proposition} For players with kinematics defined in \eqref{eq:motion1} and \eqref{eq:motion2}, respectively, and payoff functional given by either \eqref{eq:payofffun1} or \eqref{eq:payofffun2}, the players' optimal control inputs are constant over time and optimal trajectories are straight lines. \end{proposition} \begin{proof} The following analysis is based on the capture game (the analysis for the attack game can be done mutatis mutandis).
 Let us consider the Hamiltonian function $\cH: \bR^2 \times \bR^2 \times \mathcal{U} \times \mathcal{U}$ with